 The most puzzling item in the trilogy is Brut Special Reserve.
 I hadn't encountered SR until today, when I spied it on the store counter.
 Its green glass bottle is a little darker than the regular Brut's, and its silver medallion seems a little frillier, but otherwise the packaging is identical to Brut Classic's.
 There was a tester, so I sampled it.
 I expected Special Reserve to be a deeper, burlier version of Classic.
 I was hoping it would have a stronger fougère accord, and better longevity.
 And instead it smelled . . . identical to regular Brut Classic.
 In fact, Brut SR is just Brut Classic with a different name and a slightly different bottle.

 Just to be sure, I drove straight home and sampled my bottle of Classic on the other hand to compare.
 Indeed, the two samples are exactly the same.
 This begs the question, why has Helen of Troy opted to insult consumer intelligence instead of honestly offering a bolder, darker "reserve" of the original scent?
 Making heads or tails of the company's marketing strategies is a fool's errand of course, so I can't and won't belabor the issue, but I am disappointed.
 I mean, after all, if a real special reserve version of Brut existed, it would have to smell awesome, wouldn't it?
-Sadly, truth is duller than fiction in this case.
+Sadly, truth is duller than fiction here.